-A Local Interface shall be created to exchange information between the Requestor System and the Hacienda System.
+A Local Interface shall be created to exchange information between the Requestor System and ASUME System.
 The interface receives the batch requests that shall contain a participant basic personally identifiable information.
-The Local Interface shall query the Local Agency System to find the information in their system.
+The Local Interface shall provide the requests to the Local Agency to find the information in their system.
+This interface shall interact with ASUME System through batch requests sent to the database.
 The interface shall return the responses to the Requestor System thought the State Hub.